mehdiby/Arabic-Name-Generation-with-LSTM/README.md

 The model used in this project is a single-layer LSTM neural network with 128 units.
 The model is trained for 100 epochs using the Adam optimizer and categorical cross-entropy loss function.
 The model is then used to generate new names by predicting the next character in the sequence based on the previous characters.

 ## How to use
-To use this project, you can clone the repository and run the name_generation.pynb  cells to train the model and generate new names.
+To use this project, you can clone the repository and run the name_generation.ipynb  cells to train the model and generate new names.
 You can modify the text file containing the names to train the model on a different set of names.

 ## Requirements